 Chimneys present the possibility of fires, poisonous fumes, and leaking roofs if they’re done incorrectly.
 But the qualified technicians at Fredrickson Masonry have over 15 years of experience transforming old, ugly, and dysfunctional chimneys into beautiful, modern, and safe ones.

-Fredrickson Masonry usually finds it’s clients because folks are experiencing a build up of smell, mess, leaks, broken bricks, brick defacement, and other dysfunctions within the chimney.
-They might have also found out that the
+Fredrickson Masonry usually finds its clients because folks are experiencing a build up of smell, mess, leaks, broken bricks, brick defacement, and other dysfunctions within the chimney.

 Servicing and cleaning your fireplace on an annual basis can help ensure that you’re chimney and fireplace are in tip-top shape, but the reality of a busy life is that most homeowners that we come across here at Fredrickson Masonry, are calling us because it’s time to address the problem.

 Chimney flues, caps, screens, liners, and dampers are all critical in the ventilation system of your chimney or fireplace.

 Image already added

 Chimney Flue Repairs

 Your fireplace and chimney system needs to have a properly sized flue that’s in good condition.
 If you’re relying on your chimney to heat your home in Minnesota, than it’s extra critical that you have well functioning chimney flue and proper liners.

 Most Minnesota homeowners are aware of the dangers of deadly Carbon Monoxide that can destroy families when the ventilation is improper around a gas fireplace.
 Chimney screens and dampers will help protect your chimney flue from the damage our Minnesota weather can inflect – as well as keeping out squirrels, raccoons, and other Minnesota animals that live in your chimney.

 Read More about Chimney Flue repair Minnesota